 it.
 Will there be another 100 years left in her?

 12615 SR162 - ORTING HWY - McMILLIN GRANGE

 for this year's reunion was much less than we were hoping for, but for the

-those who attended, it was a very fun time.
-Our guests cozied up to
+committee and those who attended, it was a very fun time.
+Our classmates cozied up to

 the stage as we presented our version of the classic television game show